Choose another lake

 Location: Lake Milliken is located in Will County within the confines of the Des Plaines Conservation Area, 3 miles west of Wilmington off River Road and just minutes from Interstate 55.

 Description: Lake Milliken was constructed in 1961, a borrow pit resulting from the construction of Interstate 55.
 A fairly shallow, fertile lake, Milliken has a maximum depth of 8 feet and an average depth of 4 feet.
 Intensified management of aquatic vegetation is required to provide fishermen with easier angling opportunity on the main basin.
 The South end, which is relatively shallow, generally supports very lush aquatic plant growth.
-There is no boat access, and watercraft are not permitted.
+There is no boat access and watercraft is not permitted.

 No special mercury advisory or other contaminant-related consumption advisories pertain.
 However, the statewide methylmercury advisory for sensitive populations is in effect (one meal per week of predatory sportfish for the most sensitive populations).